List of historical Gnutella clients: Mutella

 Mutella was a Gnutella client developed by Max Zaitsev and Gregory Block.
 It had two user interfaces, one for textmode use and another called remote control, which ran on an integrated web server and was used by a web browser.
 The first public version of Mutella was published on October 6, 2001.

 The Mutella logo was changed into a squid somewhere around version 4.1.
 Before this change the logo used to be an Ouroboros.
 There was a blue and a black version of the ouroboros logo.

 SwapNut

 Slashdot reports that LimeWire and SwapNut used the same code.
 The website was www.swapnut.com.

 XoloX

 XoloX /ˈzoʊlɒks/ was a Gnutella-based peer-to-peer file sharing application for Windows.
 It advertised having no spyware, adware, or hijackware.
 However, upon installation, it prompted the user to install programs suspected to be of that kind.
-Also, Microsoft Anti-Spyware detected adware programs when you started to install the program.
+Also, Microsoft Anti-Spyware (later Microsoft Defender Antivirus) detected adware programs when you started to install the program.